 Professor David de la Croix and Professor Fabio Mariani teach at the Université Catholique de Louvain, here you will find information on the Université catholique de Louvain on Wikipedia.

 Notice: This article is translated – and some contents might have been added or left out to better meet the needs of an international audience – from an original article on one of my german websites Viktor-Leberecht.de or Polygamie-ist-gut-fuer-sie.de (engl:Polygamy is good for you).
 How i do my translations.
-Last updated: July 20, 2012 at 17:39 pm © Viktor Leberecht All rights reserved.
-Please feel free to share my content, but on republishing this post please provide a link to the original post, which happens automatically when you use Social-Sharing-Services.
+Last updated: June 30, 2017 at 10:02 am © Viktor Leberecht All rights reserved.
+Please feel free to share my content on Social-Sharing-Services.
 What do you think?
-Leave a comment here or send me a question through the contact form or the FAQ.
-You may also use your Facebook or your Twitter account for commenting (Twitter and Facebook login is above the comment field.
-The plugin that is used for this will ask for permission to access your respective account, but only in relation to your comment here.).
-All comments will be moderated due to legal regulations and to avoid Spam.
+Leave a comment here.
+For your convenience you may either use the integrated comment system of wordpress in the first comment field, or if you prefer you may post with your Google+ account in the second comment field.
+You may also send me a question through the contact form or the FAQ.